-Funding, Hotel & Visa
+Hotel & VISA

-ISSI-Beijing will provide the subsistence costs (hotel and a per diem to cover meals) for all participants (excl. self-support participants) but not the travel costs.
-There will be no registration fee for the Workshop.
 The hotel will be booked by ISSI-BJ.
 Therefore, in order to make the according hotel reservation, we kindly ask you to send your arrival and departure dates in Beijing as soon as possible directly to Lijuan En enlijuan@issibj.ac.cn.

-In addition, in order to obtain the necessary visa to enter China, we highly recommend that you apply for a tourist visa - the application process is less complicate and a lot faster.
-If you want to apply for a business visa and therefore, need an official invitation letter, please send Lijuan En by e-mail the scanned copy of your passport.
-Furthermore, the following personal and passport data are needed from you:
+In order to obtain the necessary visa to enter China, please contact as well Lijuan En as soon as possible.
+We highly recommend to apply for a tourist visa - the application process is much faster and less complicated.
+We will send you the needed hotel booking confirmation as soon as you send us your arrival and departure dates.

+If you want to apply for a business visa and therefore need an official invitation letter and accommodation certificate, send us the following information as soon as possible and no later than April 25, 2016.

+- 1. the place you will apply for visa:

-- surname:
+- 2. surname:

-- given name:
+- 3. given name:

-- title:
+- 4. title:

-- gender:
+- 5. gender:

-- date of birth:
+- 6. date of birth:

-- nationality:
+- 7. nationality:

-- passport no .:
+- 8. passport no.:

-- name of your institute:

-- arrival date and departure date (for booking hotel):
+- 9. arrival date and departure date (for hotel booking):

-- the country and city you will apply for the visa:
+- 10. scan your passport: it is mandatory as our applying official invitation letter requests.

-- 1st time to China?:
+- 11. 1st time to China?

+- 12. Institute Name: